anastasialanz/postcss-split-mq/README.md

 #### match
 *Regular Expression*

-Regular expression to match media queries.
+Takes an array of Regular expressions to match media queries.

 #### skip
 *Regular Expression*
-Regular expression to skip certain media queries.
+Takes an array of Regular expressions to skip certain media queries.

 ---